A Lieb-Thirring inequality for extended anyons: Local exclusion principle for extended anyons

-There remains to deal with the case where $|\alpha|$ is allowed to become small, were we have to use that our basic wave-functions are fermionic, a constraint we dropped in the argument above (indeed, we have used only the second term in~\eqref{eq:enerinout}).
+These bounds yield the desired conclusion when $|\alpha| \geq c >0$ for a fixed constant $c>0$.
+There remains to deal with the case where $|\alpha|$ is allowed to become small.
+We will have to use that our basic wave-functions are fermionic, a constraint we dropped in the argument above (indeed, we have used only the second term in~\eqref{eq:enerinout}).